Jetison333/rotg/current-round-rules.md

 The Will and who is or was Willbound are not made public by the Game Adminstrator, but the Willbound is not forbidden from telling.

 Players gain a point for correctly guessing which is the Willed submission, and it looses a point each time it is guessed correctly.
 It gains points equal to the average correct guesses this round.
 It is distinct from the player who was Willbound and their submission, if any.

-## Deck
-The Deck is a collection of cards without order.
-The Deck and its contents are to be remembered publicly forevermore.
-The Discard is a collection of cards with order.
-The Discard and its contents are to be remembered publicly forevermore.

-At any time one may draw a uniformly random card from the Deck.
-When a card is drawn, its effect is triggered by the one who drew it, and it is subsequently placed on the Discard.
-When one draws from an empty Deck, the names and properties of the Deck and Discard are first swapped.
-If the Deck is still empty, they draw The End, which removes George from the rules text.

-Effects are not optional.
-If an effect cannot be resolved, it is not.

-Any person may choose that they are only able to draw at most one card per round.

 # Appendagealism